Stoicheia/Music-Editor/README.md

 # Welcome to Minty Beats!

-Minty Beats is a general-purpose beatmap editor.
+Minty Beats is a general-purpose beatmap editor, currently in development.
 Specify when events should occur relative to music.
 The program outputs a JSON file.

 * Supports mid-song **BPM/Time signature changes**!
 * **Record** keystrokes in real-time to create nodes on the beatmap!